effat/SQA-2026/Workshops/W8/instruct.md

 - Extend the 1-shot graph generator to create at least 10 crashees or failures

 - Among these, at least 5 must represent unique failure types.

+- Extend the extraction_prompt method to include all different types of graph inputs.

 - Classify each generated graph by the type of potential failure types described below.